Gain access to personalized product screening, the best pricing, rewards, and more!

 Step 2: Stem Spray Method

 Stem spray applications are effective at any time of the year.
-Multiple stem or roughly barked mesquite are more difficult to control.
+Multiple stems or roughly barked mesquite are more difficult to control.
 Dense grass around basal stems can reduce the efficiency of this method.

 Step 3: Leaf Spray Method